ZestyTechnology/zesty-docs/docs/nimble/nimblev3/calibration.rst

-Calibrating the Nimble
+Calibrating the Flex
 ======================

-Because of the gear ratio inside the Nimble V2, the steps per millimeter are a lot more than your usual number.
+Because of the gear ratio inside the Flex, the steps per millimeter are a lot more than your usual number.

-.. note:: Start with 1800 steps/mm with a 1.8deg stepper and 1/16 microstepping
+.. note:: Start with 2700 steps/mm with a 1.8deg stepper and 1/16 microstepping

-The Nimble has a nice flat surface you can use to set the ruler on, when measuring the filament, simply place it on top of the "ears" of the breech block.
+The Flex has a nice flat surface you can use to set the ruler on, when measuring the filament, simply place it on top of the half circle on top of the Hobbit.
 Use a light coloured filament, place it in the breech, heat up the hot end and start the process.

 * Measure 100 mm on the filament, by holding the filament against the ruler while the ruler stands on the breech block ears.